 On the flip side, there are some subtle mental techniques you can exercise as well.
 For one, focus on maintaining a positive demeanor in all correspondence.
 Battling addiction is a harrowing journey and it’s difficult to see the situation from the inside out, so give your partner the benefit of the doubt and refrain from imparting any negative emotion that could prove detrimental to their recovery.
 In this regard, patience is a virtue.

-If you or a loved one have a spouse who is battling addiction, or are an addict yourself, do not hesitate to seek treatment immediately.
+If you or a loved one have a spouse who is battling addiction or are an addict yourself, do not hesitate to seek treatment immediately.
 Restore Health and Wellness is a Joint Commission accredited and licensed drug and alcohol rehab center with a proven track record of success.
-Whether you require medication assisted detox, residential treatment, partial hospitalization, or intensive outpatient treatment, their impeccable staff of trained professionals are more than ready to lend a hand.
+Whether you require medication-assisted detox, residential treatment, partial hospitalization, or intensive outpatient treatment, their impeccable staff of trained professionals is more than ready to lend a hand.
+We offer alcohol detox in Simi Valley, CA and use proven methods to help you or a loved one break free from addiction.
+Visit us at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.